City of Pacific Grove Elections

-Until July 13th, there is nothing that you can do officially to officially become a candidate, however, that does not mean that you cannot tell members of the public your intentions or begin to collect campaign contributions.
+There is nothing that you can do officially to officially become a candidate, however, that does not mean that you cannot tell members of the public your intentions or begin to collect campaign contributions.
 Before you collect any contributions, you MUST file a FPPC Form 501 with the City Clerk.

 The FPPC has issued a Fast Facts Getting Started sheet of information for candidates spending $2,000 or more.

 Candidates interested in running for local office in Pacific Grove, can find information in the FPPC's Manual 2 (for Local Candidates, Superior Court Judges, their Controlled Committees, and Primarily Formed Committees for Local Candidates).
 The FPPC Filing Schedule provides important dates for candidates and committees.
 For more information on these documents, you may contact FPPC directly at E-Mail Advice firstname.lastname@example.org or 1-866-ASK-FPPC.

 As the City of Pacific Grove consolidates its elections with the Monterey County Elections Office, it follows the schedule outlined by the Registrar of Voters.